Who Is Uketsu?

 Plot Summary

-With her deception exposed, Yuzuki Katabuchi shares a piece of her family’s history that she has never told anyone.
-In 2006, her extended family gathered at the ancestral Katabuchi estate in the mountains: a large, highly symmetrical house divided evenly by a long central corridor with a massive, immovable black Buddhist altar at its exact midpoint.
+With her deception exposed, Yuzuki Katabuchi shares a piece of her family's history that she has never told anyone.
+In 2006, her extended family gathered at the ancestral Katabuchi estate in the mountains.
+The estate is large and highly symmetrical.
+A long central corridor divides it evenly.
+A massive, immovable black Buddhist altar stands at the exact midpoint.

-During that stay, Yuzuki’s seven-year-old cousin Yoichi was found dead in front of the altar.
+During that stay, Yuzuki's seven-year-old cousin Yoichi was found dead in front of the altar.
 His head was covered in clotted blood.
-The family ruled it an accident — he must have climbed the altar and fallen — and actively suppressed his mother Misaki’s attempts to call the police.
+The family ruled it an accident, because he must have climbed the altar and fallen.
+They also suppressed his mother Misaki's attempts to call the police.

 His reconstruction: Yoichi did not fall.
-A family member took Yoichi in the night, pulled him through the passage into the hidden confinement room (which would have muffled sounds completely, with no windows), killed him, and placed his body at the altar to stage the accident.
-No police investigation.
-Clean closure.
+A family member took Yoichi in the night.
+He pulled the boy through the passage into the hidden confinement room, which had no windows and muffled sound completely.
+He killed him there.
+Then he placed the body at the altar to stage the accident.

 Yuzuki acknowledges this.
-Her own father was likely responsible, operating to manipulate the family’s line of inheritance in a way that would ultimately result in her sister Ayano being surrendered to the main Katabuchi family, to be indoctrinated and tasked with serving as a warden for disabled children.
+Her own father was likely responsible.
+He worked to manipulate the family's line of inheritance.
+The plan surrendered her sister Ayano to the main Katabuchi family.
+They indoctrinated Ayano and tasked her with serving as a warden for disabled children.

 Her father eventually lost his mind and died by suicide.